Robert Billings: Biography

-Suffering from depression after the breakdown of his marriage, Billings committed suicide at Niagara Falls in November of 1986.
+Suffering from depression after the breakdown of his marriage, Billings committed suicide at Niagara Falls in November 1986.
 Efforts to find the body were halted once Horseshoe Falls froze over, and the ice melted before his body was recovered six months later in June.

 Literary activities

 During the 1980s Robert Billings was editor for literary magazines such as Quarry, Poetry Windsor, Poesie, Poetry Canada Review and Waves.
 He was also very active as a poet.